 Each Starting Point Box comes with a comprehensive writeup that explains not only how to solve the Box, but each of the concepts involved at every step.

 We highly recommend you supplement Starting Point with HTB Academy.
-Whereas Starting Point serves as a guided introduction to the Hack The Box Main Platform, HTB Academy is a learning platform that guides you through developing the pentesting skills you'll need to succeed not only on Hack The Box, but in the field of ethical hacking as a whole.
+Whereas Starting Point serves as a guided introduction to the HTB Labs, HTB Academy is a learning platform that guides you through developing the pentesting skills you'll need to succeed not only on Hack The Box, but in the field of ethical hacking as a whole.